JerickWong/WhoWantsToBeAMillionaire/README.md

 # WhoWantsToBeAMillionaire
-Created using android studio, java, firebase, and SQLite
+Created using android studio, java, firebase, and android canvas